 It could hardly be stated more bluntly.
 The logic of God shatters the logic of free will.
 Indeed, it should be added, lest the wrong impression be given, that for Luther this is not primarily a matter of logic — as though it were simply an abstract and theoretical question.
-Repeatedly throughout Luther refers to it as a matter of conscience and the basic experience of life itself.
+Luther refers to it repeatedly throughout as a matter of conscience and the basic experience of life itself.
 Reason may indeed try to escape the logic, but the “arrow of conviction has remained, fastened deep in the hearts of learned and unlearned alike, whenever they have made a serious approach to the matter…” “No rhetoric can cheat an honest conscience.
 The arrow of conscience is proof against all the forces and figures of eloquence.”
-The “problem” of this “logic of God,” you might say, is stuck deep in man’s “heart” and “conscience” so that he will remain uneasy and disquieted no matter what kind of “solution” his “reason” comes up with.
-That is why in asserting the scriptural evidence it can never be a matter of counting passages for, and against free will, adding them up and seeing which side comes off best.
-The “heart” and “the conscience” cannot be touched by numbers.
-Indeed, one passage against free will is enough to rout ten thousand for it and shatter the most elegant rational defense because it is a matter of “heart” and conscience.
+The “problem” of this “logic of God,” you might say, is stuck deep in one’s “heart” and “conscience” so that one will remain uneasy and disquieted no matter what kind of “solution” that “reason” can come up with.
+That is why, in asserting the scriptural evidence, it can never be a matter of counting passages for and against free will, adding them up and seeing which side comes off best.
+The “heart” and “the conscience” cannot be touched by ”figures and explanations.”
+Indeed, one passage against free will is enough to rout ten thousand for it and shatter the most elegant rational defense, because it is a matter of “heart” and conscience.

-But does this man that Luther has established his case for the “bound will” of fallen human beings?
+But does this mean that Luther has established his case for the “bound will” of fallen human beings?
 Is the argument now complete?
 By no means!
-For this argument merely establishes the fact that man is a creature and not a creator, that his will is in some way overridden by God’s.
+For this argument merely establishes the fact that the human is a creature and not a creator, that its will is in some way overridden by God’s.
 All the argument does really, is to remove the fiction of a supposedly free will.
 It does not establish a bound will.
-It seems to me that this is where mistakes are most commonly and persistently made in attempting to follow Luther’s argument and where, I think even Erasmus failed to grasp what was going on.
-It is supposed that because Luther agues as he does about God and his foreknowledge, he draws directly from that the conclusion that man’s will is bound.
+It seems to me that this is where mistakes are most commonly and persistently made in attempting to follow Luther’s argument and where, I think, even Erasmus failed to grasp what was going on.
+It is supposed that, because Luther argues as he does about God and his foreknowledge, he draws directly from that the conclusion that the human will is bound.
 That, however, is by no means the case.
-If he were concerned to argue that way he would at best, establish some kind of determinism, or establish that we are forces somehow by God’s willing to do something against our own will.
+If he were concerned to argue that way he would, at best, establish some kind of determinism, or establish that we are forced somehow by God’s willing to do something against our own will.
 It must be most emphatically asserted that Luther is absolutely not concerned to argue that way.
-The bondage of the will is not a conclusion drawn form the doctrine of God as such.
+The bondage of the will is not a conclusion drawn from the doctrine of God as such.
 It is rather, as we have already intimated and shall develop more fully later, a confession evoked by the work of Christ.
-The argument that follows is therefor much more subtle and profound than is usually realized.
+Luther’s argument that follows is therefore much more subtle and profound than is usually realized.
 It is what happens after we are confronted with this logic of God that is all important.